 Anointing of the Sick & Funeral Planning

-Anointing (along with Confession) is currently available on Wednesdays from 12 noon - 1 pm, or by appointment in the Immaculata/Holy Name Room (meeting rooms in the hallway next to church).
+Anointing (along with Confession) is currently available on Wednesdays from 12 noon - 1 pm, on Saturdays from 4 - 4:45 pm, or by appointment in the Immaculata/Holy Name Room (meeting rooms in the hallway next to church).

 If you are wishing to donate online to Immaculate Conception in memory of a lost loved one, please go here and select "Memorials" in the drop-down menu.
 You can then add the departed's name in the "Memo" line.
 Thank you.